Roman Curia: Domus Vaticanae

-Interdicasterial Commissions
+Interdicasterial commissions

 An interdicasterial commission is established to deal with matters involving the works of several institutions and dicasteries of the Roman Curia.

 Interdicasterial Commission on Particular Churches

-The Permanent Interdicasterial Commission on Particular Churches is responsible for managing and taking care of the relationship and communication between the Roman Catholic Church and the Eastern Catholic Churches.
-The President of the commission is the ex officio Secretary of the State.
+The Permanent Interdicasterial Commission on Particular Churches is responsible for managing and taking care of the relationship and communication between the Latin Church and the Eastern Catholic Churches.
+The president of the commission is the ex officio secretary of the state.

 Interdicasterial Commission for the Church in Eastern Europe

-The Permanent Interdicasterial Commission on Particular Churches is responsible to better deal with the rapidly changing situations in the early 1990s on Eastern Europe.
-The President of the commission is the ex officio Secretary of the State.
+The Permanent Interdicasterial Commission for the Church in Eastern Europe is responsible to better deal with the rapidly changing situations in the early 1990s on Eastern Europe.
+The president of the commission is the ex officio secretary of the state.

 Interdicasterial Commission for Consecrated Religious

-The Permanent Interdicasterial Commission on Particular Churches is responsible to better handle consecrated religious in missionary areas, mostly in Africa and Asia.
-The President of the commission is the ex officio Pro-prefect for the Section of First Evangelization of the Dicastery for Evangelization.
+The Permanent Interdicasterial Commission for Consecrated Religious is responsible to better handle consecrated religious in missionary areas, mostly in Africa and Asia.
+The president of the commission is the ex officio Pro-prefect for the Section of First Evangelization of the Dicastery for Evangelization.

 Interdicasterial Commission for Candidates to Sacred Order

 The Permanent Interdicasterial Commission for Candidates to Sacred Order is responsible for the selection of candidates for Holy Orders, including their human, spiritual, doctrinal and pastoral training in seminaries.
-The President of the commission is the ex officio Prefect of the Dicastery for the Clergy.
+The president of the commission is the ex officio prefect of the Dicastery for the Clergy.

 Interdicasterial Commission for the Revision of the General Regulations of the Roman Curia

 The Interdicasterial Commission for the Revision of the General Regulations of the Roman Curia is a temporary commission with the goal of preparing the implementation of the norms related to the new Apostolic Constitution Praedicate evangelium, which was made public on 19 March 2022 and took effect on 5 June 2022.
-The President of the commission is Archbishop Filippo Iannone, O. Carm.
+The president of the commission is Archbishop Filippo Iannone, O. Carm.

-Other Commissions and Committees
+Other commissions and committees

 Pontifical Committee for International Eucharistic Congresses

-The Pontifical Committee for International Eucharistic Congresses is responsible "to make ever better known, loved and served, Our Lord Jesus Christ in his Eucharistic Mystery, as centre of the life of the Church and of its mission for the salvation of the world” through the celebration of International Eucharistic Congresses.
+The Pontifical Committee for International Eucharistic Congresses is responsible "to make ever better known, loved and served, Our Lord Jesus Christ in his Eucharistic Mystery, as center of the life of the Church and of its mission for the salvation of the world" through the celebration of International Eucharistic Congresses.
 It also ensures the adequate pastoral preparation of these International Eucharistic Congresses and requests the Episcopal Conferences and Patriarchal Synods to appoint National Delegates, who will be committed to work for the preparation of the Congresses and, where necessary, set up National Eucharistic Committees with the approval and collaboration of the local ecclesiastical authority.
-The current President is Father Corrado Maggioni, S.M.M.
+The current president is Father Corrado Maggioni, S.M.M.